stac-utils/stac-task/examples/my-stac-task/stac-task-user-guide.md

     return [item.to_dict() for item in items]
 ```
-Note: the `kwargs` argument exists in the `process` method to facilitate passing in task and workflow option parameters internally within `stactask.Task` - it must remain in the local method definition...
+Note: the `kwargs` argument exists in the `process` method to facilitate passing in task and workflow option parameters internally within `stactask.Task` - it must remain in the local method definition even though it cannot be used directly here...

 ### The Handler Function